5 Steps to Make Next School Year Even Better

 Here are some questions to ask yourself as you wind down from one school year and begin to plan for the next:

 Are you taking enough risks?

-Up until this year, Saide mostly shunned educational technology.
+Saide used to shun educational technology.
 But he saw the impact that it was having in other people’s classrooms and he pushed himself out of his comfort zone to incorporate tools like Twitter, Edmodo and blogging into his instruction.